vince-bourgmayer/electron-test/project-management/BACKLOG.md

 _Here is the list of the current users stories and tasks.
 Description will be: Start date, story's identifier, task (optionnal), subtask (optionnal)_

- + 21/10/2017 09:34 - US 4 - protect password from other people - Change cipher password or let user define it at installation programm
  + 17/11/2017 11:38 - US 13 - generate a password